Bones of Mengele, 'Angel of Death,' teaching tool in Brazil

 He moved to Paraguay after Israeli Mossad agents captured Holocaust mastermind Adolf Eichmann, who was also living in Buenos Aires.
 In 1960, he arrived in Sao Paulo, where he received shelter from German couple Wolfram and Lisolette Bossert and a family of Hungarian immigrants.

-Mengele died in 1979 while swimming in a beach in the coastal town of Bertioga.
+Mengele, then 67, died while swimming in a beach in the coastal town of Bertioga in 1979.
 The Bosserts buried him in Embu on the outskirts of Sao Paulo under the false name of Wolfgang Gerhard.
 Years later, German authorities intercepted a letter sent by the couple to Mengele’s family with news of his death.
 They alerted Brazilian authorities.

 In 1985, his body was exhumed.
 Teams from Germany, Israel, the United States and Brazil confirmed it was Mengele, using methods including the vetting of personal accounts from people who knew him in Brazil, comparing handwriting in seized letters and analyzing the recovered cranium to see if it matched old photos of Mengele.